infor-design/enterprise-wc/src/ids-trigger-field/README.md

 ## Settings and Attributes

+- `appearance` {string} Turns on the functionality to have more compact field size (TODO)
+- `content-borders` {boolean} This adds the 'input' border and focus state to the ids-trigger-field-content.
+- `label` {string} This adds a label to the trigger field
 - `tabbable` {boolean} Turns on the functionality allow the trigger to be tabbable.
 For accessibility reasons this should be on in most cases and this is the default.
-- `appearance` {string} Turns on the functionality to have more compact field size (TODO)
-- `content-borders` {boolean} This adds the 'input' border and focus state to the ids-trigger-field-content.

 ## Converting from Previous Versions